 ♦ Food – Bring lots of little snacks.

 ♦ Security – Have one parent go through security first, then the children, and then the other parent.
-This way a child can never be stranded on one side of security while both parents are on the other side.
-NO, the TSA won’t let you go through without the normal inspection just because you child is screaming on the other side.
+This way a child can’t be stranded on one side of security while both parents are on the other.
+NO, the TSA won’t let you go through without the normal inspection just because your child is screaming on the other side.

 ♦ Comfort – Bring a small pillow and blanket.